Five

 About Grade Five

 In Grade 5, we work hard to get students actively involved in their own learning – giving them a voice in the classroom through class meetings and by developing positive work habits and routines.
-We also aim to build independent learners and problem solvers – encouraging students to be accountable for their own learning through clear expectations and visible success criteria.
+We also aim to build independent learners and problem solvers – encouraging students to be accountable for their own learning through clear expectations and constructive feedback.

 Grade 5 also marks an exciting transition into the final years of school for students at Leongatha Primary School.
 Students are given many opportunities to take on leadership roles around the school, such as peer mediation in the junior school playground, and filling positions in the canteen or office when Grade 6s are unavailable.
 They also work closely with junior students to develop and model positive relationships and are involved in many ‘kids teaching kids’ activities.

-Students are given clear goals when learning new maths content and are supported to learn this content through a mix of small focus groups, peer teaching, technology (such as iPads) and hands-on activities.
-They also cover a variety of topics including estimating and rounding, vertical and lattice multiplication, time, calculating percentage, angle, fractions and all core Grade 5 AusVels requirements.
-The Mathletics program is regularly used to reinforce maths concepts and to allow students to practise skills at their own pace.
+Within Mathematics, students are supported to learn content through a mix of small focus groups, peer teaching, technology (such as iPads) and hands-on activities.
+They also cover a variety of topics including estimating and rounding, multiplication, division, time, calculating percentage, angle, fractions and all core Grade 5 Victorian Curriculum requirements.
+We have a big focus on the 4 proficiencies in Mathematics which are understanding, fluency, problem solving and reasoning.

-General Studies includes a range of topics, specifically Adaptations, The Solar System, Asia (focusing on China), Australian History, science and of course the fantastic Sovereign Hill Camp in Term 4.
+General Studies includes a range of topics, specifically Geography, Australian History, Adaptations, Food Technology and The Solar System.
 Within these topics students are able to find areas of interest and are supported with explicit instruction on how to research effectively, present information clearly, write a bibliography and develop a timeline.
 Students are encouraged to present information in a variety of different ways (written, movie, model etc) to enhance their understanding of the topic.

 The Grade 5 Team